Click the button above to toggle between "Basic" and "Advanced".

 Left mouse or one-finger drag anywhere off of home planet and trackball.

 Left drag on trackball will change it faster.
-While left dragging on the screen, a white cross will appear in the middle of it, in case you want to put something there. |
+While dragging, a white cross will appear in the middle of it, in case you want to put something there. |

-Arrow keys | Equatorial coordinates of view point are shown on "View" line.
+Equatorial coordinates of view point are shown on "View" line.
 RA = "Right Ascension" = sky version of longitude D = Dec = Declination = sky version of latitude |

 |